cnmipss-web/cnmi-pss-main/docs/administration/wordpress.rst

 Login
 --------------

 Authorized users can login to WordPress at https://cnmipss.org/wp-login.
 Users will be redirected to login using their CNMI PSS Google Email account.
 Only users who have been granted access by an admin are able to login.
+The webmaster@cnmipss.org email account is the primary administrator account, however others may be created.

 User Accounts
 --------------